Veeraswamy: E. P. Veeraswamy & Co., 1896

-Edward Palmer had considerable knowledge of Indian food, and lectured on the subject.
-He founded E. P. Veeraswamy & Co. in Hornsey in 1896 to promote Indian foods "so that they could be used under Western conditions and yet produce Eastern results".
-He sold them under the trademark 'Nizam' an Indian noble title meaning viceroy.
+Palmer had considerable knowledge of Indian food, and lectured on the subject.
+He founded his food ingredients business E. P. Veeraswamy & Co. in Hornsey in 1896 to promote Indian foods "so that they could be used under Western conditions and yet produce Eastern results".
+He sold them under the trademark 'Nizam'.
+In 1915 Veeraswamy published a recipe book, Indian Cookery for Use in All Countries; it remained in print into the 21st century.